 Don’t want to shovel the snow?
 I’m sure there’s a kid in your neighborhood who would happily do it for $20 or less.

 The same thing applies to your blog or business, you don’t have to do every single thing yourself.
 Virtual Assistants exist for this exact reason, hire one to take over the mundane tasks you dread and see how excited you are about work.

 It takes more effort and isn’t a sure thing, but you could also reach out to local colleges and university co-op programs for interns.
 Schools are always looking for real-job experience for students.
-But know you’ll like have to spend more time and energy training interns.
+But know you’ll like to have to spend more time and energy, training interns.